The-Scripters-Guild/ForgeWiki/knowledge/scripting/bugs/get-objects-in-prefab-node-returns-only-parent-object.md

 ## Observed Behavior

 The issue appears to be a discrepancy in how object transformations are handled between Forge mode and Custom Games.
 In Forge mode, transformations applied to objects retrieved via a prefab function as expected, affecting all objects in the list.
 However, in Custom Games, these same transformations may only affect the parent object.
+This behavior has been reported as occurring following the May update.

 ### Discrepancy Between Forge and Custom Games